Doctorbal/zabbix-postgres-partitioning/README.md

 pg_partman_bgw.jobmon = on
 ```

-Restart postgresql and in the logs you should see `pg_partman master background worker master process initialized with role zabbix`.
+Restart postgresql (`sudo systemctl restart postgresql.service`) and in the logs you should see `pg_partman master background worker master process initialized with role zabbix`.

 Connect as postgres user to Zabbix database and create the extensions as part of the `public` schema on the Zabbix database.